I ended the writing with the saying, "If you don't stand for something, you'll fall for everything."

 I don't know about you, but I personally have a fear of falling.
 It hurts.
 Then there's the scraped knees or busted ankle to deal with, taking a while to heal, and most of the time leaving me with a scar.

-paid a little more attention to what I was doing, and not rushing into some decisions without giving proper consideration to the potential outcome.
+Looking back, most of those accidents could have been avoided had I just paid a little more attention to what I was doing, and not rushing into some decisions without giving proper consideration to the potential outcome.

 These lukewarm days of living in Christ ( but not really living for Christ) produced some serious mental and spiritual falls, and they were very painful, taking years to heal the wounds, leaving some tender scars.